30

 – user784

-Oct 28, 2021 at 15:03
+Commented Oct 28, 2021 at 15:03

 • $\begingroup$ +1 to the comment @EverydayFoolish!
 This article about John Hopfield mentions nothing related to these fields that occurred in his name before 1982, but the last sentence of my questions does say that I was looking for something that happened between 1961 and 1986, so perhaps you can write up an answer if you're familiar with what Hopfield did and how it got popularized!
-I do have an open bounty on the question (see the above comment by Tyberius). $\endgroup$ Oct 28, 2021 at 21:01
+I do have an open bounty on the question (see the above comment by Tyberius). $\endgroup$ Commented Oct 28, 2021 at 21:01

 You must log in to answer this question.